AndreyNautilus/AndreyNautilus.github.io/README.md

 `hugo server` - run the server

+`hugo server --bind=0.0.0.0 --baseURL=http://AAA.BBB.CCC.DDD:1313` - run the server and expose to local network (where `AAA.BBB.CCC.DDD` is your local IP address)

 `hugo server --buildDrafts` - run the server (including _draft_ content)

 `hugo new content posts/my-post.md` - create a new post